armory/docs/content/en/armory-enterprise/armory-admin/dinghy-enable.md

         dinghy:
           enabled: true
           notifiers:
+            enabled: true         # Enable to allow any notifier type to occur
             slack:
               enabled: true       # Whether or not Slack notifications are enabled for dinghy events
-              channel: my-channel # Slack channel where notifications will be sent to ... # Rest of config omitted for brevity
+              channel: my-channel # Slack channel where notifications will be sent to
+            github:
+              enabled: false       # (Default: true) Whether or not github notifications are enabled for Dinghy events, once spec.spinnakerConfig.prifles.dinghy.notifiers are enabled.
+Only enable if you want both slack and github notifications at the same time
+              ... # Rest of config omitted for brevity
 ```